 The chapters in the book are like short blog articles, addressing various topics.
-In our complete 15-page book summary, we’ve distilled and organized the tips into the 3 main segments above.
-Do get a copy of the book here for the full mojo.
+In our Like a Virgin summary bundle, we’ve distilled and organized the tips into the 3 main segments above.
+Do get a copy of the book Like a Virgin: Secrets They Won’t Teach You at Business School for the full mojo.

 Learn how have fun & success growing and running a business!